История создания прецизионных сплавов

 Permendur is used in the manufacture of:

-• powerful transformers;
+• high-power transformers;

 • magnetic amplifiers;